LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 The system first looks for a bot with a matching pattern.
 If one is found, that bot is selected.
 Otherwise, it then looks for a bot with a matching intent.
 If one is found, that bot is selected.
 And if multiple matching intents are found, the bot with the highest match score is selected.

 #### How many bot groups do I need?
 There's no limit to the number of bot groups that you can create, but it's likely that you'll need just a few.
 In general, create a bot group whenever you want to divide the bots into groups, such that collaboration occurs only within the group.
-It's common to organize bots into groups based on business function, e.g., Checking group/Savings group, Home Loan group/Auto Loan group, and so on.
-Alternatively, you could organize all your Development bots into one group, your Staging bots into another, and your Production bots into still another.
+It's common to organize bots into groups based on business function.
+You could then further organize them based on environment.
+For example, you might have bot groups for:

+* Checking - Dev
+* Checking - Prod
+* Savings - Dev
+* Savings - Prod

 #### Can I keep bot collaboration disabled and use bot groups only as a mechanism for grouping my bots?
 Yes, this is perfectly fine.
 For information on creating a group for this purpose, see [here](conversation-builder-bots-bot-groups.html#create-a-bot-group-only-to-group-bots).